Tofu satay skewers, a delicious vegan recipe with an easy peanut dipping sauce, made with peanut butter, coconut milk and leftover marinade.

 Equipment Used

 I do not recommend specific brands of equipment unless I believe that it makes a material difference to a recipe.
-If you have any questions feel free to shout up.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

-• Skewers, I use bamboo skewers but metal skewers are fine.
-Try not to use skewers with a round profile because food tends to spin on them and be more difficult to turn in the pan.
+- Skewers, I use bamboo skewers but metal skewers are fine.
+Try not to use skewers with a round profile because food tends to spin on them and is more difficult to turn in the pan.

 Tofu Satay & Peanut Dipping Sauce Recipe